algore87/lotto-mailer/README.md

 * clean up code
 * make it more efficient
 * add html and css to send really nice looking mails
+* add db with toCsv feature to track results

 ## License